luk400/vim-jukit/README.md

 Now say you've been coding for a while and want to know what the output of a specific cell was.
 Instead of searching for it by scrolling up in your shell or completely re-running it (which is often inconvenient for long-running code), you can press `<leader>hs` which will create a new split window where saved outputs will be displayed.
 Press `<leader>so` to display saved output of the current cell.
 To scroll up or down in the output-history-split, simply press `<leader>j` or `<leader>k`.
 If you don't need the output-history split anymore, simply press `<leader>hd` to close it again.

-If you want to convert your py file back to a ipynb notebook, simply press `<leader>np` again.
+If you want to convert your .py file back to a .ipynb notebook, simply press `<leader>np` again.
 It'll convert it back and open it using `jupyter-notebook`.
 For all other functions and custimization options, please see the definitions and comments in the next sections.

 * **Example using julia (or any other supported language):**